SCalwas/DoctorFill/README.md

 smee -u <smeeUrlAddress>
 ```

+The intermediary will run and wait for notifications from GitHub.
+It requires
+no user interaction to perform its duties.
+Just run it and leave it alone.
+When
+you want to terminate it, enter <Ctrl-C>.

-You can optionally monitor in your browser the notifications and payloads that
+If you want, you can optionally monitor in your browser the notifications and
-the intermediary receives from GitHub and passes to the web application.
-To do
+payloads that the intermediary receives from GitHub.
+To do so, go to the URL
-so, go to the URL address in your browser.
-The loaded page is updated dynamically
+address in your browser.
+The loaded webpage is updated dynamically whenever it
-whenever it receives a notification.
+receives a notification.

 ## Adding functionality to Doctor Fill